Military Reaction Force: Origins and structure

 The MRF was established in the summer of 1971.
-It appears to have its origins in ideas and techniques developed by Brigadier Frank Kitson (later General Sir Frank Kitson), a senior commander in the British Army, who had created "counter gangs" to defeat the Mau Mau in the Colony and Protectorate of Kenya.
+It appears to have its origins in ideas and techniques developed by Brigadier Sir Frank Kitson, a senior commander in the British Army, who had created "counter gangs" to defeat the Kenya Land and Freedom Army in the Colony and Protectorate of Kenya during the Mau Mau rebellion.
 He was the author of two books on counter-insurgency tactics: Gangs & Counter Gangs (1960) and Low Intensity Operations (1971).
 From 1970 to 1972, Kitson served in Northern Ireland as commander of the 39th Infantry Brigade.
 It has been claimed that he was responsible for establishing the MRF and that the unit was attached to his brigade.

 The MRF was based at Palace Barracks in the Belfast suburb of Holywood.
 The MRF's first commander was Captain Arthur Watchus.
 In June 1972, he was succeeded as commander by Captain James 'Hamish' McGregor.
 The unit consisted of up to 40 men, handpicked from throughout the British Army.
 A Ministry of Defence review concluded the MRF had "no provision for detailed command and control".

 Modus operandi

 In March 1994, the UK's Junior Defence Minister Jeremy Hanley issued the following description of the MRF in reply to a parliamentary written question: "The MRF was a small military unit which, during the period 1971 to 1973, was responsible for carrying out surveillance tasks in Northern Ireland in those circumstances where soldiers in uniform and with Army vehicles would be too easily recognized".

 Martin Dillon described the MRF's purpose as being "to draw the Provisional IRA into a shooting war with loyalists in order to distract the IRA from its objective of attacking the Army".

 Many details about the unit's modus operandi have been revealed by former members.
 One issued a statement to the Troops Out Movement in July 1978.
 In 2012–13, a former MRF member using the covername 'Simon Cursey' gave a number of interviews and published the book MRF Shadow Troop about his time in the unit.
 In November 2013, a BBC Panorama documentary was aired about the MRF.
 It drew on information from seven former members, as well as a number of other sources.
+The Panorama documentary identified 10 unarmed civilians who were shot by the MRF (the MRF was disbanded in 1973).